picasso/zu-translate/README.md

 ## Description

 After the WordPress changed the `TinyMCE` to the Block Editor (*Gutenberg*), editing the multilingual content significantly complicated.
 The old algorithms of the __qTranslate-XT__ plugin, which successfully worked before - stopped working.
 This plugin is an attempt to find a new solution for editing multilingual content in the Block Editor.
 In addition, there were always nuances that did not suit me in __qTranslate-XT__ plugin.
 Solutions of these "*problems*" are also implemented in this plugin.
-Use it or not - already your choice.
+Use it or not - that's your choice.

 > &#x1F383; Testing this plugin cannot be called comprehensive.
 Therefore, use it at your own risk.